root-project/jsroot/docs/HttpServer.md

 After that, the web browser will automatically request to input a name/password for the domain "domain_name"

+Based on authorized accounts, one could restrict or enable access to some elements in the server objects hierarchy, using THttpServer::Restrict() method.

+For instance, one could hide complete folder from 'guest' account:

+    root [6]  serv->Restrict("/Folder",  "hidden=guest");

+Or one could hide from all but 'admin' account:

+    root [7]  serv->Restrict("/Folder",  "visible=admin");

+Hidden folders or objects can not be accessed via http protocol.

+By default server runs in readonly mode and do not allow methods execution via 'exe.json' or 'exe.bin' requests.
+To allow such action, one could either grant generic access for all or one could allow to execute only special method:

+    root [8]  serv->Restrict("/Folder/histo1",  "allow=all");
+    root [9]  serv->Restrict("/Folder/histo1",  "allow_method=GetTitle");

+Complete list of supported options could be found in [TRootSniffer:Restrict()](https://root.cern.ch/root/html/TRootSniffer.html#TRootSniffer:Restrict) method documentation

 ## Using FastCGI interface